w3c-fedid/FedCM/explainer/cookies.md

 ## Sign-out

 In enterprises, when users log out of IDPs, there is typically a desire for users to also be logged out of the RPs they signed into.
-This is typically accomplished with the IDPs loading iframes pointing to a pre-acquired endpoint for each of the relying parties ([details](https://www.identityserver.com/articles/the-challenge-of-building-saml-single-logout)).
+This is typically accomplished by the IDPs loading iframes pointing to a pre-acquired endpoint for each of the relying parties ([details](https://www.identityserver.com/articles/the-challenge-of-building-saml-single-logout)).

 In this proposal, the browser exposes a new JS API that takes a list of endpoints as input and: